-RHA offers a wide variety of evidence-based Outpatient Services to support each person’s unique path to recovery and wellness.
+RHA offers a wide variety of evidence-based Outpatient Services to support each person’s unique path to recovery and wellness in North Carolina.
 Our Outpatient Services combine effective clinical treatment and compassionate, non-judgmental support for people of all ages with mental health needs, substance use challenges and developmental disabilities.
 We offer group, individual, and family therapy, psychiatric care, medication management, peer support services, behavioral health services for individuals who are deaf/hard of hearing, and much more.

 Clinical Intake/Diagnostic Assessments